frankfanff53/arm11/README.md

 # ARM 11 Emulator and Assembler

+**This is just the placeholder, needs to update the repo once I finish my exams!**

 ## Part I: Emulator

 - We are going to run this emulator via the following command line instruction: